 Continuing Festival Week, we take a look at the 10 things you should avoid doing at a festival this summer.

-Granted, the festival calendar has been in full swing for a couple of months now, but with half the summer still to come there’s still time to pick up a few tips.
-Good advice is timeless so consider this a down payment on all the events you might attend in future.
-If you’ve never made any of these mistakes in the past, take it from some of us who have…
+Whether you’re a seasoned pro or a total fest-virgin, it’s never a bad time to pick up a few tips on how to win at spending four days intoxicated in a field.
+What’s more, good advice is timeless, so consider this a down payment on all the events you might attend in future.
+And if you’ve never made any of these mistakes in the past, take it from some of us who have…

 1. Don’t Peak Too Soon

 We get it, you’re excited to be here, but remember the tortoise and the hare?
 This is about going the full distance, so necking that full bottle of vodka (and whatever else is in your pocket) before you’ve left the parking lot and spending all day dribbling into your belly button is total rookie behavior.

 A festival can be the grown-up equivalent of a giant musical playground but unless you can remember at least 60% of what you did there you might as well save yourself the ticket price and just take your iPod for a walk around the park.

 Sure, you want to look good, but only a fool takes fresh kicks to a festival.
 Between the dirt, mud, toilets, spilled drinks, boisterous crowds and meals eaten out of boxes, a festival is about as friendly for your sneakers as a tumble dryer filled with ketchup and razor blades.
 When you’re on your feet for this many hours a day, stick with something classic, comfortable and ultimately replaceable – leave the Yeezys at home (and don’t forget your Wellingtons).